giorgiovallone/Nb3Sn/README.md

 cname is the target component (volume) csys0 is the starting number for reference systems

+### OrthoCoil_v1.inp

+APDL input code example showing how to implement anisotropic material properties from [4] and calling the coil_end_esys macro.

 ## References
 [1] G. Vallone, B. Bordini, and P. Ferracin, “Computation of the reversible critical current degradation in Nb<sub>3</sub>Sn Rutherford cables for particle accelerator magnets”, IEEE Transactions on Applied Superconductivity, 2018.